 There’s nothing more unsightly than graffiti sprawled all over the rocks at waterfalls.
 Our crews remove graffiti in an environmentally sound manner.
 Please contact us if you’d like to get involved.

 We’ve adopted a curvy section of highway that provides access to numerous waterfalls, including one that literally falls under the road.
-We’ll pick up trash every quarter.
+We pick up trash every quarter.
 Come join us!
 Learn more.

 Fallen trees present safety issues as well as making the hiking more difficult, and when trees fall on waterfalls, they severely detract from the aesthetics.
 We are forming trained crews to combat this problem.

 We are building an archive of waterfall-related materials that will be available to the public for research.
 Among the resources will be historical photos, books and other literature, and oral histories.
-We already have over 100 items in the archive.
+We already have nearly 300 items in the archive.
 Would you like to donate something?
 Learn more.

 We know waterfalls!
 We can serve as consultants for private and public landowners on conservation, public access, and other issues related to waterfalls.
 We know science, too.
 Among our scientific initiatives is to create an inventory of NC waterfalls that harbor rare plants in spray cliff natural communities.